Chirag-ahir/JAVA-All-Basic/README.md

   What is IllegalArgumentException in Thread?<br>
   If the value of the parameter newPriority of the method setPriority() goes out of the range (1 to 10), then we get the IllegalArgumentException.
 IllegalArgumentException is a Java exception indicating that a method has received an argument that is invalid or inappropriate for this method's purposes.

+ What is Daemon thread in java?<br>
+ Daemon thread is a low-priority thread that continuously running in the background to perform tasks such as garbage collection.
+It's life depands on the user threads.